Elladavyson/Antidepressant_MWAS/README.md

 Therefore we would like the MRS to be calculated also using standardised DNAm levels.

+**R**:

-**R**: `process_DNAm_MRS.R` is a script which will read in the DNAm object (if saved as a .rds or .txt file) and will filter it to the CpGs in the MRS risk score and standardise (using `scale()`) the DNAm levels.
+`process_DNAm_MRS.R`: which will read in the DNAm object (if saved as a .rds or .txt file) and will filter it to the CpGs in the MRS risk score and standardise (using `scale()`) the DNAm levels.
 Assumes that the DNAm object has rows as participants and columns as CpG names (alongside identifier column names).

 Arguments: